exasol/remotelog-lua/doc/developer_guide/developer_guide.md

 ## Continuous Integration

 In the directory `.github/workflows` you find the GitHub actions that make up the continuous integration and test for this project.
-Note that if you add a new dependency for runtime, test or build, you need to update the list of packages in `.github/workflows/ci-build.yml`.

 The build runs with each change on a pull request.
 As mentioned before, the test suite and static code analysis are part of the CI build.
 So the build only succeeds if the whole test suite and static checks are green.